 A mutual fund is not an alternative to bonds and stocks.
-Rather, it pools money from several investors and invests in bonds, stocks, money market and other types of securities.
-Simply put, investing on a mutual fund is like buying a small size from a big pizza.
-The buyer of a fund unit gets a proportional share of the fund’s profits, losses, expenses and income.
+Rather, it pools money from several investors and invests in bonds, stocks, money market and other types of investment instruments.
+Simply put, investing in a mutual fund is like buying a small size from a big pizza.
+The buyer of a fund unit gets a proportional share of the fund’s profits, losses, expenses, and income.

 Features of Mutual Funds